Gizra/entity_validator/README.md

   }
 ```

-You can see that the *validateTitleText* method checked the length of the
+You can see that the *validateTitleText* method checking the length of the
 string.
 You can also see that the the text we set as an error did not pass
-through a t() function.
+through t().
 That's correct.
-When displaying the errors to the user,
+When displaying the errors to the user, by default,
-by default, the text is passed via t().
+the text is passed via t().
 We get to this part later.

 ## Credits